greenpeace-cee/searchactiondesigner/docs/create_a_search_action.md

 Go to *Administer* then *Customize data and screens* and then *Search Action Designer* and press *Add search action*

 In the next screen select that this search action is available for an activity search.
 Give your search action a title.
-Such as 'Send renewal'.
+Such as 'Create renewal letter'.
 Optional give it a description.
 The description is only shown in the administration screen of the search action designer.
 Then enter a short help text, this help text is shown to the user just before executing the search action.
 At the last step change the message which is shown to the user after the action has been executed.